Meet the Biggest Machines in the World

 The weirdest largest machine in the world may well be ‘La Princesse’

-French for ‘the princess’, ‘La Princesse’ is a huge mechanical spider created by the city of Liverpool to parade through their streets.
+Probably one of the most bizarre biggest machines in the world, ‘La Princesse’ is a huge mechanical spider created by the city of Liverpool to parade through their streets.
 Why La Princesse was created is anyone’s guess, but she is absolutely huge.
 Her legs span 5 stories and she weighs 37 tonnes.
 Standing at 50 feet high she is most definitely the stuff of nightmares for arachnophobics.
 La Princesse does not move by herself, however.
 Twelve skilled operators are needed to move her.
 On her debut outing, La Princesse emerged from Salthouse Dock before clambering up the side of a derelict building, to the awe of the huge crowds gathered below.